reed-tf2/reed-config/cfg/scripts/key_modifiers/README.md

 For example, on Spy I use MOUSE4 to use the `lastdisguise` action, but on Pyro I use it to perform `detonatorJump`.
 On both I keep the shift-modified version of MOUSE4 the same which is to `sayGameIsHard`.

 In [`classes/pyro/key_modifiers.cfg`](../../classes/pyro/key_modifiers.cfg), first I create my new action.
 Then I create my new reset function.
 Finally I execute it the reset function, because I'm changing MOUSE4's _unmodified_ state.
-(If I were changing its modified state, I wouldn't initalize the function.)
+If I were changing its modified state, I wouldn't initalize the function like this, because the initial state should be its unmodified state.

 ```
 //  pyro/key_modifiers.cfg